San Paragorio: Architecture and history of the church

 The church is subdivided into three naves with semi-circular apses.
 The central nave is separated by massive pillars, decorated with different forms, supporting large semi-circular arches.
 The roof above the central nave rests on decorative wooden trusses (an original piece is exposed on the back wall of the left nave).
 The presbytery can be reached along a ramp.
 It is decorated with fifteen tall niches resting on a bench running all along the central apse.
-In these niches visible are three 15th-century fresco paintings: in the rectangular central niche there is a crucifix, and in the two lateral niches there are the images of St. Peter and St. Paul.
+In these niches are visible three 15th-century fresco paintings: in the rectangular central niche there is a crucifix, and in the two lateral niches there are the images of St. Peter and St. Paul.
 On the left wall of the presbytery we can see a marble Renaissance tabernacle carrying the donor's name, the bishop of Noli, Vincenzo Boverio (bishop of years 1506–1519, from family of pope Julian II).
 To the right of the altar there is a copy of the bishop's cathedra (throne, from 1239).
 On its wooden back engraved is the crest of the Genoese bishop of Noli, Paolo Giustiniani (bishop of years 1459–1485).
 The crypt can be reached by descending the stairs to either side of the presbytery.
 The place became a crypt only in the 11th century, during the erection of the Romanesque church.
-Previously, in these place stood two little chapels, built in the 4th–5th century directly on the sandy ground (that is three meters down from present ground level).
-Inside it is possible to see Roman monolithic columns, reused as support by Medieval builders.
+Previously, in this place stood two little chapels, built in the 4th–5th century directly on the sandy ground (three meters down from present ground level).
+Inside, it is possible to see Roman monolithic columns, reused as support by Medieval builders.
 Coming back to the ground floor, in the right nave, can be seen an octagonal baptismal font for full immersion (rebuilt in 1889).
-Also on the right, closer to the presbytery, exposed is a beautifully painted wooden crucifix, namely "Holy Face", with a sculpture of martyred Jesus in characteristic long surplice (colobium) of oriental origin (dated to 12th century).
-Nearby stands the pulpit, also rebuild in 1889, from several remaining marble panels.
-Under the pulpit exposed is a round tomb stone, made from slate and marble (decoration style unique to Liguria), that remembers Domino Verdane (nobleman from Noli, 1296).
-On the walls of the side naves visible are 15th–16th-century paintings, among them the one by Teramo Piaggio, representing St. Paragorius on a horse with his three brothers in faith, Parteo, Partenopeo and Severino, with the Virgin and the Child.
+Also on the right, closer to the presbytery, is exposed a beautifully painted wooden crucifix, called "Volto Santo" (Holy Visage), with a 12th Century sculpture of oriental origin of martyred Jesus in characteristic long surplice (colobium).
+Nearby stands the pulpit, also rebuilt in 1889 from several remaining marble panels.
+Under the pulpit is exposed a round tomb stone, made from slate and marble (decoration style unique to Liguria), that remembers Domino Verdane (nobleman from Noli, 1296).
+On the walls of the side naves are visible 15th–16th-century paintings, among them one by Teramo Piaggio, representing St. Paragorius on a horse with his three brothers in faith, Parteo, Partenopeo and Severino, with the Virgin and the Child.